Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 For Solidity specifically, this was presented in the [paper for MPro](https://arxiv.org/pdf/1911.00570.pdf).
 MPro improved the symbolic execution tool for Solidity called [Mythril](https://github.com/ConsenSys/mythril/tree/develop) with the static analysis tool for Solidity called [Slither](https://github.com/crytic/slither).

-## 7 A note of formal verification
+# 7 A note on formal verification

-The techniques discussed so far will only tell you that the assertions (requirements) that you want to verify in your program are met within the configuration given to the tools.
-Meaning that if an assertion could be violated after `n` amount of steps, but to reduce the state-space, the configuration is only allowed `n-1` steps, the violation might not be found (and thus not reported).

-Also, the tools can only verify what is given to them, so if the assertion does not cover the associated requirement in a functional design, then the assertion might not be violated while the assertion itself is not correct.
-Giving a false impression of success.
+SMT (Satisfiability Modulo Theories) and symbolic execution are both techniques used in formal verification, but it is important to consider their physical limitations, such as memory consumption and execution time.
+These techniques can verify that the assertions (requirements) specified in your program are met within the given configuration for the tools, but there are potential limitations to this process.
+For example, if an assertion could potentially be violated after n steps, but the configuration only allows for n-1 steps in order to reduce the state-space, the violation may not be detected.
+Additionally, the tools used for formal verification can only verify what they are given, so if the assertion does not accurately cover the associated requirement in the functional design, the assertion may not be violated even though the assertion itself is incorrect, leading to a false impression of success.
+It is important to carefully consider these limitations and properly configure the tools to ensure a thorough and effective verification process.

----

-## 8 How Byont uses these techniques
+# 8 How Byont uses these techniques

 Byont makes heavy use of Foundry's fuzzing capabilities.
 Besides that, the following tools are used: